 Jennifer Tobin received her BA in Classical Studies from Stanford University and her PhD in Classical Archaeology from the University of Pennsylvania in 1991.
 From 1992-97, she was Assistant Professor at Bilkent University, Ankara, Turkey.
 In 1997, she returned to the United States and is now Associate Professor of History and Classics at the University of Illinois, Chicago.
 Professor Tobin has worked on archaeological projects in Israel, Turkey, Jordan, and Greece.
 She speaks Modern Greek, German, French, Italian and Turkish, and has published widely on everything from Roman architecture in Syria to Alexander the Great.
 Her books include Black Cilicia: A Study of the Plain of Issus during the Roman and Late Roman Periodsand Herodes Attikos and the City of Athens.
 She has been a featured teacher for Learn Out Loud, recorded not-for-credit lecture courses taught by university professors, including the Glory that was Greece and The Grandeur that was Rome.
-Twice a recipient of the University of Illinois at Chicago’s Silver Circle Teaching Award, Professor Tobin’s enthusiasm, marvelous teaching skills, and appreciation of the people and archaeology of Greece and Turkey is infectious.
+Twice a recipient of the University of Illinois at Chicago’s Silver Circle Teaching Award, Professor Tobin’s enthusiasm, marvelous teaching skills, and appreciation of the people and archaeology of the Mediterranean World is infectious.

 Tours Led by Jennifer Tobin

 - Glorious Greece Tour September 8 - 22, 2018 | Jennifer Tobin Greece is a land of rugged beauty that includes over 2,000 islands stretching from the Ionian Sea in the west to the Aegean Sea and Turkey in the east.
 A geographic crossroads, the area has been a turbulent battleground for millennia.